Optimization Modeling for Pandemic Vaccine Supply Chain Management: A Review and Future Research Opportunities: Appendix: Additional Literature

 \paragraph{Vaccine hesitancy:} As mentioned in \citet{dai2021transforming}, a major obstacle to vaccination adoption is vaccine hesitancy, which the World Health Organization named as of the top threats to world health.
-Vaccine hesitancy is quantified using surveys. \citet{bogart2021covid} performed a questionnaire among HIV-infected African Americans about COVID-19 vaccine hesitancy and found that more than half of the participants supported at least one COVID-19 treatment reluctance or vaccination stance. \citet{silva2021covid} did a comparative questionnaire in a college to quantify COVID-19 and influenza vaccine hesitancy among college students.
-The results show that if the vaccinations are shown to be both safe and effective, college students are generally willing to get the COVID-19 vaccine. \citet{sallam2021covid} review the vaccine hesitancy surveys and come up with a vaccine hesitancy percentage for each country. \citet{troiano2021vaccine} perform a narrative review to find the underlying factors of vaccine hesitancy (i.e., age, gender, race, belief, education, work status) in the context of COVID-19.
-Finally, \citet{hegde2023two} propose a framework with two distinct operating modes to examine service rates, which signify the capacity of the system to administer vaccinations under the first mode and the throughput affected by vaccine hesitancy under the second mode.
+Vaccine hesitancy is quantified using surveys. \citet{bogart2021covid} performed a questionnaire among HIV-infected African Americans about COVID-19 vaccine hesitancy and found that more than half of the participants supported at least one COVID-19 treatment reluctance or vaccination stance. \citet{silva2021covid} deployed a comparative questionnaire at a college campus to quantify COVID-19 and influenza vaccine hesitancy among college students.
+The results show that if the vaccinations are shown to be both safe and effective, college students are generally willing to get the vaccine. \citet{sallam2021covid} reviewed the vaccine hesitancy surveys and came up with a vaccine hesitancy percentage for each country. \citet{troiano2021vaccine} performed a narrative review to find the underlying factors of vaccine hesitancy (i.e., age, gender, race, belief, education, work status) in the context of COVID-19.
+Finally, \citet{hegde2023two} proposed a framework with two distinct operating modes to examine service rates, which signify the capacity of the system to administer vaccinations under the first mode and the throughput affected by vaccine hesitancy under the second mode.

-\paragraph{Waste management:} Mass COVID-19 vaccination practices increase medical waste significantly.
+\paragraph{Waste management:} Mass COVID-19 vaccination practices increase medical waste dramatically.
 The typical waste is vaccine vials, needles, syringes, and plastic vaccine administration equipment. \citet{hasija2022environmental} conceptualize and classify the types of vaccine waste and provide guidelines for vaccine waste management and treatment.
-Similarly, \citet{rayhan2022assessment} asses the COVID-19 vaccine-related waste management practices in Bangladesh.
+Similarly, \citet{rayhan2022assessment} assess the COVID-19 vaccine-related waste management practices in Bangladesh.